Gene Wilder and His Alzheimer’s Secret

 He didn’t want to sadden children, but many feel shame with the disease

-News of the death of beloved comic actor Gene Wilder at his Stamford, Conn., home came with a surprise revelation: Wilder suffered from complications of Alzheimer’s disease.
-He died Monday at the age of 83.
+In 2016, news of the death of beloved comic actor Gene Wilder at his Stamford, Conn., home came with a surprise revelation: Wilder suffered from complications of Alzheimer's disease.
+He died Aug.
+29, 2016 at the age of 83.

 Wilder had kept his condition a secret from all but family, but it wasn't out of vanity, according to a written statement by his nephew, Jordan Walker-Pearlman, the Associated Press wrote.
 Rather, Wilder did not want young fans of Willie Wonka, the character he played in the 1971 movie, Willie Wonka and the Chocolate Factory, to be let down or worried.